sprout2000/elephicon/README.md

 safeDialogs | `true`
 sandbox | `true`

-## Build and Install
+## How to build and install

-Clone this repo
+1. Clone this repo

 ```
 $ git clone git@github.com:sprout2000/gen-icns.git
 ```

-Install the dependencies...
+2. Install the dependencies...

 ```
 $ cd gen-icns
 $ npm install
 ```

-...then start to build the installer
+3. ...then start to build the installer, and you'll find the intaller in `release` directory.

 ```
 $ npm run package
 ```

-And you'll find the intaller in `release` directory.

 *Note that you will need to have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed.*